chunglim/foolmath/PAGE-2.md

 _source code:_&nbsp;[5x5.tex](./src/5x5.tex)&nbsp;|&nbsp;[Go to top](#page-2)&nbsp;|&nbsp;[TOC](https://github.com/chunglim/foolmath#table-of-contents)

 Now, the summation for `5 x 5` matrix is `65`.<br><br>
-Let's see a big size matrix, not sure if you can display it in mobile devices.<br>
+Let's see a big square matrix, not sure if you can display it in mobile devices.<br>
 This is the output of `15 x 15` matrix.

 ```math